-The “Queen City” of Charlotte, NC is the perfect mixture of big city convenience and small-town charm.
-You’ll find a wide variety of restaurants, bars, theaters, art galleries, museums, music venues and sports arenas here, yet still feel right at home with the friendly people and laid back atmosphere.
-There’s literally something for everyone to do here and if you’re looking for some fun new festivals and events to check out, Charlotte has no shortage of those either.
+The “Queen City” of Charlotte, NC, is the perfect mixture of big-city convenience and small-town charm.
+You’ll find a wide variety of restaurants, bars, theaters, art galleries, museums, music venues and sports arenas here, yet still feel right at home with the friendly people and laid-back atmosphere.
+There’s literally something for everyone to do here, and if you’re looking for some fun new festivals and events to check out, Charlotte has no shortage of those, either.
 From food and wine festivals to major sporting events, the Queen City has it going on all year long.
 Here are a few of the best Charlotte annual events to add to your travel calendar.

 The U.S. National Whitewater Center (USNWC), one of the most popular outdoor attractions in the Charlotte area, welcomes the warmer weather each year with a massive, 4-day festival that typically sees about 50,000 visitors.
 Named after the historic Tuckaseegee Ford and Trail located on the USNWC property, Tuck Fest celebrates outdoor recreation with live demonstrations, competitions and exhibitions in sports like kayaking, biking, running, rock climbing and stand-up paddleboarding.
 The festival is free to attend, although there are registration fees if you want to participate in any of the competitions.
-Or, you can just spread out on the grass with food from the on-site restaurant or snack bar, enjoy the live music and relax with your four-legged friend, since Fido is welcome to come too.
+Or, you can just spread out on the grass with food from the on-site restaurant or snack bar, enjoy the live music and relax with your four-legged friend since Fido is welcome to come too.

 The North Carolina Brewers and Music Festival, held each year on the property of Historic Rural Hill in Huntersville, is a celebration of North Carolina brewing and real music.
-Visitors can sample craft beers from over 15 different breweries from across the state, including local favorites like Noda Brewing and Olde Mecklenburg Brewery.
+Visitors can sample craft beers from over 40 different breweries from across the state, including local favorites like Noda Brewing and Olde Mecklenburg Brewery.
 There’s also live music to enjoy from local artists and bands throughout the 2-day event, as well as food trucks, vendor shops and even activities for the kids.

 Every spring, thousands of race fans travel from all over the country to North Carolina to see the Coca-Cola 600 NASCAR race at the Charlotte Motor Speedway.
-But, the party actually starts a couple days before the race with the 3-day Speed Street festival in uptown Charlotte.
-Beginning on the Thursday before the race, hundreds of thousands of visitors take to the streets of the Queen City to enjoy live music, food, contests and of course, appearances by some of the sport’s most popular drivers.
+But, the party actually starts a couple of days before the race with the 3-day Speed Street festival in uptown Charlotte.
+Beginning on the Thursday before the race, hundreds of thousands of visitors take to the streets of the Queen City to enjoy live music, food, contests, and of course, appearances by some of the sport’s most popular drivers.
 You can also get your photo taken next to a real NASCAR stock car and even test out your pit crew skills at the Tire Change Challenge.

 If you’ve been wanting to try the culinary scene in the Queen City, Taste of Charlotte is definitely the time to do it.
 This annual, 3-day festival takes over the streets of uptown Charlotte and includes food from more than 100 local restaurants.
 Each establishment offers samples and bite-sized servings of some of their most popular dishes in exchange for festival coins, which can be purchased at booths throughout the event.
-There are also several live music stages, wine and beer tents, kids’ activities and a demonstration kitchen where you can learn cooking techniques from a professional chef.
+There are also several live music stages, wine and beer tents, kids’ activities, and a demonstration kitchen where you can learn cooking techniques from a professional chef.

 As one of Charlotte’s oldest annual art festivals, the Festival in the Park has been a Queen City tradition since 1964.
-Visitors enjoy live big band music, food and a variety of arts and crafts made by local artisans, all in front of the backdrop of the lake at Freedom Park.
+Visitors enjoy live big-band music, food, and a variety of arts and crafts made by local artisans, all in front of the backdrop of the lake at Freedom Park.
 There’s also a family fun zone, a Clown Stage with family-friendly shows and the Children’s Art Area loaded with easels, artist paper and crayons, so there’s plenty of fun for the kids too!